 Whoever buys this guy will have a wonderful well-trained gelding that’s been raised around poultry and sheep.
 I want to help ensure the foals born on my farm get good homes.
 Sending them out well trained is a good way to do this.
 He will be worth more to the buyer because of his training and bring more money for my farm when he goes up for sale.
 That will help pay for hay for the winter.
 Very important to a farmer that has to be on a budget!
 What’s more important is he has the skills to survive in our human world.

 *This little guy has had a wonderful home now for over 3 years.
-His owners love him and he is a cherished pet.
-He may have been more expensive than others on the market at the time but he was the best trained!
+His owners love him and he is a cherished pet/member of their family.
+He may have been more expensive than others on the market at the time but he was the best trained.
+His new owners can handle him easily.
+He’s not a chore or a problem to them.
+He’s a joy!

 You do get what you pay for…

-A $100 standard donkey not trained or $250 for a halter or a $600 or $800 standard donkey perfectly trained.
-You can expect $1000 or more for donkey trained for riding or driving.
+A $100 standard donkey not trained or $250 for a haltering or a $600 or $800 standard donkey perfectly trained.
+You can usually expect $1000 or more for donkey trained for riding or driving.
 I mean really riding, not just someone sitting on its back and being lead around.
-That’s not riding that’s more like packing a human!
+That’s not riding that’s more like packing a human! *Just because you can sit on a donkeys back does not mean they will take direction from you.
+A well-trained mammoth riding donkey is usually around $3k and worth every penny!

 Many times as with most things, It’s a case of you get what you pay for!